 Is your house an investment?

 We’re shifting gears here to explore Patti's views on homeownership.
 Is a house truly an investment?
-We've had countless debates about this topic, and Episode 13 offers our personal take on this.
+We've had countless debates and Episode 13 offers our take on housing as an investment.
 This time, however, we are eager to hear Patti's fresh perspective.

 Patti recently purchased a property with the intention of adding value to it.
 So how does she see her home?
 And how do renovations fit into her financial strategy?
 Patti gives a fascinating take that challenges conventional wisdom.